dom-schulz/loan-predictor/README.md

 1. Run the Streamlit interface:
    - [Click here to launch the app](https://loan-predictor-dom-schulz.streamlit.app/)
 2. Input loan information through the interface or hit "Generate New Random Values" at the bottom.
-   - Note: the fields are automatically randomly generated.
+   - Note: the fields are randomly generated when the app is loaded.
 3. View the prediction results